Memorial service scheduled for fashion icon, KC native Kate Spade

-The memorial service will take place at Our Lady Of Perpetual Help Church in Kansas City, Linwood and Broadway boulevards.
+The memorial service will take place at Our Lady Of Perpetual Help Redemptorist Catholic Church in Kansas City, near Linwood and Broadway boulevards, at 3 p.m.

 The designer took her own life June 5.
 A housekeeper found her dead in her New York apartment.
+She leaves behind her husband, Andy, and her daughter, Frances Beatrix.

-She leaves behind her husband, Andy, and her daughter, Frances Beatrix .
+Spade was born in Kansas City and graduated from Saint Theresa's Academy back in 1980.

 Her family asks that individuals donate to American Society for the Prevention of Cruelty to Animals or Wayside Waifs in lieu of flowers.